Chemotherapy Side Effects And What To Do About Them

 - How bad they might be

-- When you should seek medical care for each side effect.
-For more information see the Survivorship A to Z document: "When To Call Your Doctor While Receiving Chemotherapy."
+- When to call the doctor or otherwise seek medical care for each common side effect.
+For general information see our article: "When To Call Your Doctor While Receiving Chemotherapy."

 Keep in mind that side effects from chemotherapy can continue for a while after treatment ends.
 At the same time, many people have no long-term problems from chemotherapy.